Maclenn77/pdf-explainer/README.md

 GnosisPages's repo includes workflows for deploying to HuggingFace.

-1. **Check file size**: Prevents you to merge and deploy files over the limit provided by HuggingFace 🤗.
+1. **Check file size**: Prevents to merge and deploy files over the limit provided by HuggingFace 🤗.
 2. **Check lints**: Analize the code with pylint.
-3. **Deploy to HuggingFace**: Once a branch is merged into main, the last version is deployed on your HuggingFace Space.
+3. **Deploy to HuggingFace**: Once a branch is merged into main, the last version is deployed on a HuggingFace Space.

-For deploying, you need to add `HF_TOKEN` as secret in the settings of your fork and add yoyr HuggingFace user with the variable name `HF_USERNAME`.
+For deploying, you need to add `HF_TOKEN` as secret in the settings of your fork and add a HuggingFace user with the variable name `HF_USERNAME`.

 ## Feedback and Contributions
 If you have any feedback or would like to contribute to GnosisPages's development, please feel free to open issues or submit pull requests in the GitHub repository.